mikeizbicki/ucr-cs100/assignments/hw/hw5-oss/tutorials/githubvim/README.md

 #### Learn to clone your repository to your local machine

-##Learning GitHub: Creating a file and Pushing/Pulling with GitHub
+###Creating a file and Pushing/Pulling with GitHub

 [![Alt text for your video](http://img.youtube.com/vi/8vrVJT29K58/0.jpg)](https://www.youtube.com/watch?v=8vrVJT29K58)
 #### Learn to create any file within your repository